Face the Music (Electric Light Orchestra album): "Poker"

-"Poker" is the opening track to (and shortest track on) side two of the album and the fifth track overall.
+"Poker" is the opening track of (and shortest track on) side two of the album and the fifth track overall.

 The song is a fast-tempo guitar-rocker featuring Kelly Groucutt on both lead and harmony vocals, one of few times where Jeff Lynne does not sing the lead.
 Bev Bevan plays fast, bombastic drum fills in between verses and Richard Tandy provides a moog synthesizer arpeggio rhythm section.
 The middle section of the song slows down into a slow, bluesy bridge ("Play me another hand") with Tandy adding in some synthesizer fillers.
 Lynne's harmony vocals come in on the final verse of the song.

-"Poker" was released as a b-side to the U.S.'s "Confusion" single and U.K.'s "Rockaria!" single.
+"Poker" was released as the B-side of the US "Confusion" single and the UK "Rockaria!" single.

 "Strange Magic"

-"Strange Magic" is the sixth track on the album and second on side two.
+"Strange Magic" is the sixth track on the album and the second on side two.
 It was the second single lifted from Face the Music, being released in February 1976, though was not as successful as "Evil Woman".

 The track opens with a 21-second orchestra intro before cutting to a guitar lick with a soft piano.
 The choruses feature Lynne solely singing "Strange magic" three times, before jumping an octave higher singing "Got a strange magic" along with Groucutt, Greenwich, Collins, O'Neill and Raymond on harmony vocals.
-Each chorus features more instrumentation than the previous: the first being just a guitar with a phaser effect, piano and mild percussion, the second having drums and an ascending string orchestration added and the third having more layers of strings.
+Each chorus features more instrumentation than the previous one: the first being just a guitar with a phaser effect, piano and mild percussion, the second having drums and an ascending string orchestration added, and the third having more layers of strings.
 The bridge following the third chorus features some of the female singers singing "It's magic, it's magic, it's magic" and the final choruses include an additional different "Strange magic" melody done by the women.
 The album version fades into a back-masked reprise of the chorus of "Waterfall", ultimately leading into the next track "Down Home Town".

 An oddity of the song is the fact that the guitar solo is played by Tandy rather than Lynne, the latter recalled:"I just couldn't work it out.
-It was such a long run with two fingers." — Jeff Lynne, interview with Uncle Joe BensonLynne also admitted in the Flashback liner notes that he wrote the song on various pianos in separate places while on tour in England with the band, presumably during the Eldorado tour.
+It was such a long run with two fingers." — Jeff Lynne, interview with Uncle Joe BensonLynne also admits in the Flashback liner notes that he wrote the song on various pianos in separate places while on tour in England with the band, presumably during the Eldorado tour.

-Though drums are a feature used in the studio recording of the song, drummer Bev Bevan would leave his drum set and join Lynne and Groucutt on the front of the stage, playing tambourine and singing the baritone parts of the song during live performances.
+Though drums are a feature of the studio recording of the song, during live performances drummer Bev Bevan would leave his drum set and join Lynne and Groucutt at the front of the stage, playing tambourine and singing the baritone parts of the song.